robstoll/atrium/README.md

 ```
 Once again we have to wrap the text which we want to be able to exchange with another language into a `Translatable`.
 Since we want that the translation as such is treated as a raw string in reporting, we wrap it into a `RawString` as we did before.
+Notice also, that we are reusing a `Translatable` from `DescriptionBasic`.

 ## API in a different Language